 What if I don't have time to learn a new subject?

 We take art seriously so you don't have to learn it in order to teach it.
 Using a sequential approach, the ARTistic Pursuits lessons are made of unique components that flow smoothly to facilitate learning.
 The material is designed to work with the stages of artistic development that children naturally progress through.
 So you can relax, knowing that at every age your children are getting the type of information that they want and the challenges needed for greater learning and growth.

 Children are curious and expressive from the start.
 We work with those interests to teach them to observe more closely.
 Using ARTistic Pursuits, a child carries art tools to locations which both inspire and are chosen by the child.
 Children are guided to observe the featured art topic of each lesson in their own environment, while making connections to real-world examples.
 Skills develop as each child observes nature directly and enjoys the process of creating.
+ARTistic Pursuits lessons inform children in all the processes needed to make art successfully.
 Making informed choices to create personal work gives a child a sense of accomplishment.
 They learn because direct observation of real world sources is the best teacher when accompanied by an understanding of the foundational elements of art and compositional ideas.

 What if I don't want to shop for art supplies?

 So art supply stores aren't your thing.
 We've chosen a variety of quality art supplies for each book and with a click of a button - they'll arrive at your door.